MaTriXy/teslabox/README.md

 This feature is automatically disabled when the car goes to sleep or TeslaBox restarts.

 ## Support
+TeslaBox is not affiliated or supported by Tesla.
+There is no official support whatsoever.
+As per the license this is provided As-Is. **Use at your own risk!**

-Please open an issue if things seems out of order.
-Paid (priority) support is available at teslabox@payymail.com
+Please open an issue if things seems out of order and I'll attend them as time allows.

+## Credits
+TeslaBox wouldn't become available without the help of [teslausb](https://github.com/marcone/teslausb), [tesla_dashcam](https://github.com/ehendrix23/tesla_dashcam) and good friends at [Tesla Fans Israel Telegram Group](https://t.me/TeslaFansIL).